 21. Night Light – Help your guests find their way in the middle of the night be equipping the bathroom with a nightlight or small lamp.

 22. Drinking Cup – Keep one in the bathroom for any medicine or vitamins that guests need to take.

-Have I missed something?
+Have I missed something in this list of guest room supplies??
 Let me know if you have other suggestions for how to make a guest feel comfortable in your home!

 P.S. – You can download the vintage tag I used on the drawer for FREE from J Ann B designs!